 Aloe Vera for Animals

-Aloe Vera is a plant that belongs to the lily family thus is related to garlic, onion and asparagus.
+Aloe Vera is a plant that belongs to the lily family - so is related to garlic, onion and asparagus.
 There are over 200 types of Aloe Vera, but of these only 4 or 5 are commonly used.
-The most widely used variety is Aloe Vera Barbadensis Miller, this is because it easy to cultivate and has some of the most potent medicinal properties.
+The most widely used variety is Aloe Vera Barbadensis Miller, this is because it is easy to cultivate and has some of the most potent medicinal properties.

-Aloe Vera comprises dozens of nutrients, which can be divided into:
+Aloe Vera comprises dozens of nutrients helpful for a healthy body.
+These can be divided into:

 Aloe Vera is also thought to have synergistic properties, which in effect means its nutrients work together to have a more powerful effect than they would ordinarily on an individual basis.

 Choosing Your Aloe Vera Health and Skincare Products

 Not all products with Aloe Vera are the same!!
 Make sure that the Aloe Vera product carries the International Aloe Science Council (IASC) seal of approval.
 The IASC is an international independent regulatory body which monitors the quality of Aloe Vera in healthcare products.